Main illustration: Molly Egan

 If you’re experiencing a heightened volume of support requests right now, you may be looking to implement more automation.
 I hope that this inside look at how we’ve implemented personalized, automated customer service at Intercom can help you support your own team in this uncertain and challenging time.

 What is automated customer service?

 One of the most popular automated support options here at Intercom is chatbots.
-Our bots use AI to provide customers with links to existing resources, like knowledge base articles and FAQs.
+Our bots use machine learning to provide customers with links to existing resources, like knowledge base articles and FAQs.
 They can also route customer conversations to the team best equipped to handle their questions and can even provide answers to simple customer questions like, “How can I add more users?”